ibexa/documentation-developer/docs/guide/permissions.md

 Note that without eZ Enterprise this setup should not be used, as it will not allow the User to continue working with their content.

+#### Translate content

+To translate Content items the user must have the `content/translate` Policy.
+You can use it together with the `Language` Limitation to decide which language the user may translate to.

+For example, to allow the user to translate into German and Norwegian, give them the `content/translate` Policy with the German and Norwegian `Language` Limitation.

 #### Restrict editing to part of the tree

 If you want to let the User create or edit Content, but only in one part of the content tree, you need to use Limitations.
 Three Limitations that could be used here are `Section` Limitation, `Node` Limitation and `Subtree` Limitation.